ccaj007/rhcsa/questions.md

 dnf install telnet # configm
 ```

-2      enable ssh, do not change port
+2      enable ssh on node02, do not change port
     allow root to ssh

 solution 2